eu-ge-ne/toy/README.md

 ## Features

 - Working with large files (tested on gigabyte-sized files)
+- Working with text as a sequence of Unicode grapheme clusters

-- Properly handles Unicode grapheme clusters and moves cursor according to the width of characters
+- Moving cursor according to the width of characters as rendered by a terminal emulator

 - Uses 256-color palette for rendering text
 - Can render whitespace characters
 - Leverages the